espocrm/documentation/docs/development/how-to-start.md

 To build a proper *config.php* file and populate database you can run installation.
 Open `http(s)://{YOUR_CRM_URL}/install` location in the browser.
 It's assumed that your webserver is properly [configured](../administration/server-configuration.md).

-Then open `data/config.php` file and add:
+Optionally, enable the developer mode.
+In the file `data/config.php` add:

 ```php
 'isDeveloperMode' => true,